DVOA1/More-Sounds/README.md

 - Sophisticated Storage In Motion
 - Advanced Netherite
 - Shrink
+- Aquaculture 2

 ### ⚠️ Partial Support
 > [!NOTE]
-> These mods have some sound features implemented or in progress.
+> These mods have only a few items implemented.

 - Applied Energistics 2 (AE2)
 - Twilight Forest